 There are also a few cafes and restaurants nearby to make your base.
 Mudchute Kitchen, right on the farm, opens at 9am and serves up tasty homemade breakfasts and hearty sandwiches.
 The easiest route to Mudchute Kitchen is via the Island Gardens DLR.

-There are a couple of bars and pubs in Canary Wharf that are ideal for matching the race.
+There are a couple of bars and pubs in Canary Wharf that are ideal for watching the race.
 You can grab a drink at The Parlour, a bar in the Park Pavilion, which is right near where the runners will pass by.
 The seating with a view at The Parlour has all been booked up, but you'll still super close to the race.

 Westferry is a prime marathon-watching location because it's part of the loop, so you'll actually get to watch the runners go by twice.
 Find a clearing on Westferry Road and bring some snacks and water to sustain you while you wait for the race to pass by.